rapid7/metasploit-framework/documentation/modules/post/multi/escalate/aws_create_iam_user.md

 The following options control the account that is being created:

 * `IAM_USERNAME`: set this if you would like to control the username for to user to be created
+* `IAM_PASSWORD`: set this if you would like to control the password for the created user
 * `CREATE_API`: when true, creates API keys for this user
 * `CREATE_CONSOLE`: when true, creates a password for this user so that they can access the AWS console